johnkinsky/book/docs/source/analysis/analysis_intro.rst

 The bounce rate is calculated percentage of times that kind of behavior occurred when compared against all sessions or visits for a specific period.
 For example, assume you had 100 visits/session in a week.
 Of the 100 visits/sessions, 60 visits/sessions included users who viewed a single page, did nothing else and left.
 That’s a bounce rate of 60% for the week.
 Marketing folks would panic with a bounce rate that high.

 That model does not apply to documentation.
-Finding the proper bounce rate for documentation requires that the analytics and analysis starts with two contextual constraints:
+Finding the proper bounce rate for documentation requires that the analytics and analysis start with two contextual constraints:

 - Documentation type – Different content types might have different expected user behaviors.
 - User acquisition – Different sources and channels might have different expected behaviors.